NicoAhrens/NicoAhrens/README.md

 Hi I'm Nico.
 A Biotechnologist, who is making his first steps into informatics.
-Working at my Python and R Skills at the moment.
-I'm excited to start with machine learning as I get more confident with programming in general.
+Working at my Python and Machine Learning Skills at the moment.